Jury: Trial jury size

 In Brownlee v The Queen (2001) 207 CLR 278, the High Court of Australia unanimously held that a jury of 12 members was not an essential feature of "trial by jury" in section 80 of the Australian Constitution.

 In Scotland, a jury in a criminal trial consists of 15 jurors, which is thought to be the largest in the world.
 In 2009 a review by the Scottish Government regarding the possibility of reduction led to the decision to retain 15 jurors, with the Cabinet Secretary for Justice stating that after extensive consultation, he had decided that Scotland had got it "uniquely right".
-Trials in the Republic of Ireland which are scheduled to last over 2 months can, but do not have to, have 15 jurors.
+Trials in the Republic of Ireland have 15 jurors.

 A study by the University of Glasgow suggested that a civil jury of 12 people was ineffective because a few jurors ended up dominating the discussion, and that seven was a better number because more people feel comfortable speaking, and they have an easier time reaching a unanimous decision.